 The minimum solvency margin of a reinsurer is the total of those applicable to a general insurer and a life or health insurer.

-Insurers, brokers, and branches of foreign insurers must also establish a mandatory reserve fund to ensure their solvency.
-The annual contribution is 5 per cent of after-tax profits up to a maximum of 10 per cent of charter capital of an insurer or a broker, or allocated capital of a foreign general insurer's branch.
+Insurers, reinsurers, brokers, and branches of foreign insurers or reinsurers must also establish a mandatory reserve fund to ensure their solvency.
+The annual contribution is 5 per cent of after-tax profits up to a maximum of 10 per cent of charter capital of an insurer, reinsurer or a broker, or allocated capital of a foreign insurer or reinsurer's branch.